Protests As Montenegros New Orthodox Head Inaugurated - UrduPoint

 Protests As Montenegro's New Orthodox Head Inaugurated

-Cetinje, Montenegro, Sept 5 (UrduPoint / Pakistan Point News - 5th Sep, 2021 ) :The new head of the Serbian Orthodox Church in Montenegro was inaugurated on Sunday, arriving by helicopter under the protection of police who dispersed protesters with tear gas.
+Cetinje, Montenegro, Sept 6 (UrduPoint / Pakistan Point News - 6th Sep, 2021 ) :Police arrested 14 protesters and about 50 people were injured during clashes Sunday as the new head of the Serbian Orthodox Church in Montenegro was inaugurated.

-The decision to anoint Bishop Joanikije as the new Metropolitan of Montenegro at the historic monastery of Cetinje has aggravated ethnic tension in the tiny Balkan state.
+Bishop Joanikije arrived by helicopter under the protection of police who dispersed protesters with tear gas, a day after protesters blocked roads going into the town of Cetinje.

-Protesters had blocked roads since Saturday in a bid to prevent access to the small town, both the headquarters of the Serbian Orthodox Church (SPC) and a symbol of sovereignty for some Montenegrins.
+Cetinje is the headquarters of the Serbian Orthodox Church (SPC), and the decision to anoint Bishop Joanikije as the new Metropolitan of Montenegro at its historic monastery has aggravated ethnic tension in the tiny Balkan state.

 Montenegro broke away from Serbia in 2006, but a third of its 620,000 inhabitants identify as Serbs and some deny Montenegro should be a separate entity.